google/ecclesia-machine-management/ecclesia/lib/redfish/dellicius/README.md

 managing life cycle of a Dellicius Query.

 ## Dellicius Query Engine
+Dellicius query is a proto that encapsulates one or more RedPath expressions and optional property requirements.
+RedPath is a string syntax inspired by XPath1.0 and spec’d in DMTF Client specification to allow a client to specify path to Redfish resources and properties in the Redfish data model.
+It allows a Redfish client to query Redfish Service as if it were a single JSON document.
-Dellicius query is a query language that allows a Redfish service to be accessed as a single JSON document.
-The query needs an interpreter and dispatcher to translate query operations into Redfish resource requests and dispatch over specific transport interface.
+A Dellicius query needs an interpreter and dispatcher to translate query operations into Redfish resource requests and dispatch over specific transport interface.
 Dellicius Query Engine is a logical composition of interpreter, dispatcher and